valeryozenne/EchoPlanarReco/README.md

 ## Purpose

-This is a simple example of how to reconstruct a single-shot EPI images from data  acquired on a fully sampled cartesian grid.
+This is a simple example of how to reconstruct a single-shot EPI images from data.
 The code is really similar to theses gadgets (sometimes it purely of c++-> matlab conversion):

 * NoiseAdjustGadget.cpp NoiseAdjustGadget.h
 * EPIReconXGadget.cpp EPIReconXGadget.h